Proxima: Near-storage Acceleration for Graph-based Approximate Nearest Neighbor Search in 3D NAND: Introduction

-In this work, we present an algorithm-hardware co-design, \Design, to accelerate graph-based ANNS.
-We use high density 3D NAND flash as basic memory units and develop specialized hardware on top of 3D NAND using heterogeneous integration technology~\cite{shim2021system}.
-To summarize, our contributions are as follows: \begin{itemize}[leftmargin=*] \item We provide an in-depth profiling and analysis for graph-based ANNS and identify its inefficiencies on CPUs and GPUs.
+To fill this gap, we present an algorithm–hardware co-design, \Design, to address the key NSP challenges in accelerating graph-based ANNS. \Design is a 3D-NAND-based near-storage accelerator that leverages heterogeneous integration technology~\cite{shim2021system} (hybrid bonding) to place compute units directly adjacent to the memory array, enabling fine-grained, die-level access.
+This architectural approach removes SSD channel bottlenecks and supports low-latency, highly parallel graph traversal directly within the flash stack.
+However, deploying graph-based ANNS in 3D NAND via hybrid bonding alone is insufficient to achieve satisfactory query latency, as the intrinsic cost of random graph traversal, distance computation, and index access still dominates end-to-end performance.
+To overcome these limitations, we co-design both the search algorithm and hardware architecture, and propose several key optimizations.
+Together, these techniques significantly reduce memory traffic, improve data locality, and minimize redundant computations, enabling efficient graph search within the 3D NAND substrate.
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We provide an in-depth profiling and analysis for graph-based ANNS and identify its inefficiencies on CPUs and GPUs.
 Based on the analysis, we design the novel \Design graph search algorithm that improves throughput and efficiency by combining product quantization (PQ) and early termination. \item We leverage the heterogeneous integration techniques to devise \Design, a NSP accelerator in 3D NAND tailored for graph-based ANNS workloads.
 We present various ASIC designs to efficiently implement the proposed graph search algorithm. \item We introduce various types of data mapping optimizations for \Design, which reduces query latency while providing scalable approaches to handle different dataset sizes.
 The experiments show that the proposed hot node repetition achieves $3\times$ latency reduction without additional hardware. \item \Design achieves up to $15\times$ speedup and energy efficiency improvements compared to state-of-the-art hardware solutions~\cite{anna,vstore,ggnn}. \end{itemize}